 Following the launch of free Wi-Fi in all its stores, Target learned that in-store guests overwhelmingly accessed the Target.com site while shopping in Target stores.
 (Source: Econsultancy)

-According to a recent survey commissioned by Google, over 66 percent of smartphone owners use their phone to help them shop while in a store.
+According to a recent survey commissioned by Google, over 66 percent of smartphone owners use their phones to help them shop while in a store.
 Beyond showrooming, women are also using their smartphones to get style advice and feedback, search for product information, and look for special offers and discounts while they shop.
-Rather than fear this smartphone-enabled behavior, retailers can find ways to use it to their advantage.
+Rather than fear this smartphone-enabled behaviour, retailers can find ways to use it to their advantage.
 (Source: Business Insider).

 Interestingly, although privacy and mobile phone location data are becoming increasing concerns for consumers and legislators, women are so interested in receiving relevant offers while they are out shopping that they are willing to make concessions to get them.